-Provisions for litigation, regulatory and similar matters by business division and Corporate Center unit1
+Provisions for litigation, regulatory and similar matters by business division and Corporate Center unit^{1,2}

-1 Provisions, if any, for the matters described in this section are recorded in Wealth Management (item 3), Wealth Management Americas (item 4), the Investment Bank (item 8), Corporate Center - Services (item 7) and Corporate Center - Non-core and Legacy Portfolio (item 2).
-Provisions, if any, for the matters described in items 1 and 6 of this section are allocated between Wealth Management and Personal & Corporate Banking, and provisions, if any, for the matters described in this section in item 5 are allocated between the Investment Bank, Corporate Center - Services and Corporate Center - Non-core and Legacy Portfolio.
+1 Provisions, if any, for the matters described in this disclosure are recorded in Wealth Management (item 3), Wealth Management Americas (item 4), the Investment Bank (item 8), CC - Services (item 7) and CC - Non-core and Legacy Portfolio (item 2).
+Provisions, if any, for the matters described in this disclosure in items 1 and 6 are allocated between Wealth Management and Personal & Corporate Banking, and provisions, if any, for the matters described in this disclosure in item 5 are allocated between the Investment Bank, CC - Services and CC - Non-core and Legacy Portfolio.
+2 Provision movements are grouped by item for purposes of this table and may therefore differ from those shown in the table in "Note 20a Provisions" to the UBS AG consolidated financial statements included in the Annual Report 2016.